Want to know a simple method to increase your average order value and boost your bottom line?

 As we mentioned earlier, you can ask shoppers to get a different version of a product you’re offering.
 It can be bigger, stronger, faster, better – you get the idea.

-Another favorite upsell, both online and offline, is the “protect your product” upsell, which asks you to extend your warranty so you effectively insure your product against something going wrong.
+Another favorite upsell, both online and offline, is the “protect your product” upsell, which asks you to extend your warranty so you effectively guard your product against something going wrong.
 For example, if you buy a phone, you can often get a screen replacement warranty.

 You know those “customize your product” features you get on some sites?
 Well, that’s a series of upsells, because every customization you add increases the price.